Subin-Vidhu/2024/Complete SQL + Databases Bootcamp/Readme.md

     select * from User where age IN (30, 40, 50);
     ```

-- The WHERE clause can contain pattern matching operators such as LIKE and ILIKE.
+- The WHERE clause can contain pattern matching operators such as LIKE and ILIKE and CAST.

   - eg. The following query retrieves all the data from the User table where the role is 'employee':